New Jersey Power of Attorney Lawyers

 Additionally, the agent may only act in the interest of the principal.
 If the agent acts in their self-interest, the agent potentially breaches their fiduciary duties and may be held liable.
 A breach of this manner, for example, means that if you own a publicly-traded company and are in charge of someone’s investments, you are not allowed to put all of the principal’s investment assets into your company.

-Contact a Skilled New Jersey Lawyer For Power Of Attorney Today
+Contact Our Skilled New Jersey Power of Attorney Lawyers Today

 “I always felt that they were genuinely fighting for me; truly looking out for my best interests."